melzoghbi/PowerBIWorkshop/Labs/Lab1.md

 You will notice there are three projects

 - CreateDeviceIdentity - this will register your device with the IoTHub and display the key that needs to be used in sending messages .
-- ReadDeviceToCloudMessages - this reads the messages from IoT hub that has been sent using SimlulatedDevice app.
+- ReadDeviceToCloudMessages - this reads the messages from IoT hub that has been sent using SimlulatedDevice app (optional to use).
 - SimulatedDevice - this is the simulated device that sends messages to IoT hub.

-3. Open CreateDeviceIdentity project and update the connectionString in App.config file.
+3. Open **CreateDeviceIdentity** project and update the connectionString in App.config file.
-4. Run the "CreateDeviceIdentity" and take a note of the device key that will be displayed.
+4. Run the **CreateDeviceIdentity** and take a note of the device key that will be displayed.

 ![Running Create Device Identity App](/Images/RegisteringDeviceIoTHub.PNG)

-5. Set SimulatedDevice app as a startup project.
+5. Set **SimulatedDevice** app as a startup project.
-6. Open App.config file, update iotHubUri and deviceKey configurations.
+6. Open App.config file, Update iotHubUri and deviceKey configurations.

 ```